rndlabs/cow-docs/docs/6_cow-sdk/sign-and-post-orders/4_step-2-sign-the-order.md

   // Limit Price
   //    You can apply some slippage tolerance here to make sure the trade is executed.
-  //    CoW protocol protects from MEV, so it can work with higher slippages sellAmount, buyAmount,
+  //    CoW Protocol protects from MEV, so it can work with higher slippages sellAmount, buyAmount,

   // Use the protocol fee you received from the API feeAmount,

-  // The appData allows you to attach arbitrary information (meta-data) to the order.
+  // The appData allows you to attach arbitrary information (metadata) to the order.
 Its explained in their own section.
 For now, you can use this 0x0 value
   appData: '0x0000000000000000000000000000000000000000000000000000000000000000'
 }